I was training a client who was getting knee pain when she squatted.

 Knee Injury Solution is a tool I needed to get my clients permanent results.
 Thank you Rick for your insight!

-Kind Feedback from a Personal Trainer that Has Been Helped by Muscle Imbalances Revealed:
+Kind Feedback about Muscle Imbalances Revealed:

 That is it.

-Thanks for reading and we will talk to you soon.
+Thanks for reading, and we will talk to you soon.

 Rick Kaselj, MS